 \subsection{Leading order kinetic theory}

-We will briefly recap now the main ingredients of QCD effective kinetic theory at leading order in the coupling constant~\cite{Arnold:2002zm}.
-We consider the time evolution of the color and spin/polarization averaged distribution function $f_s$ with an effective $2\leftrightarrow 2$ scattering and $1\leftrightarrow 2$ collinear radiation terms.
-For a transversely homogeneous and boost invariant system (conditions applicable at early times in central heavy-ion collisions), the phase space distribution $f_s(\tau,\p)$ is only a function of Bjorken time $\tau=\sqrt{t^2-z^2}$ and momentum.
+We will briefly recap here the main ingredients of QCD effective kinetic theory at leading order in the coupling constant~\cite{Arnold:2002zm}.
+We will consider the time evolution of the color and spin/polarization averaged distribution function $f_s$ with effective $2\leftrightarrow 2$ scatterings and $1\leftrightarrow 2$ collinear radiation terms.
+For a transversely homogeneous and boost invariant system (applicable at early times in central heavy-ion collisions), the phase space distribution $f^s(\tau,\p)\equiv f^s_\p$ is a function only of Bjorken time $\tau=\sqrt{t^2-z^2}$ and momentum.
 The resulting Boltzmann equation is

-with the massless\footnote{At leading order, we can neglect the thermal mass correction $m_s\sim gT$ to the dispersion relation $p=\sqrt{|\p|^2+m_s^2}$ for a generic hard momentum $|\p|\sim T$ on external legs.} dispersion relation, $p^0 = |\p |=p$.
+with the massless\footnote{At leading order, we can neglect the thermal mass correction $m_s\sim gT$ to the dispersion relation $p=\sqrt{|\p|^2+m_s^2}$ for hard momenta $|\p|\sim T$ on external legs.} dispersion relation, $p^0 = |\p |=p$.
 Consequently, this kinetic theory describes a conformal system with temperature $T$ as the only dimensionful scale.
-The index $s$ refers to different particle species in the theory, for example, quarks and gluons in $SU(N_c)$ gauge theory with $N_f$ fermion flavors.
+The index $s$ refers to different particle species in the theory such as quarks and gluons in $SU(N_c)$ gauge theory with $N_f$ fermion flavors.
 The second term on the left hand side is due to the longitudinal gradients in a boost invariant expansion~\cite{Baym:1984np}.
-The expansion redshifts the distribution in the $p^z$ direction making it more anisotropic along the longitudinal direction.
-Different stages of thermalization are defined by the competition between the expansion, which drives the system away from equilibrium, and the two collision terms isotropizing and equilibrating the system.
+The expansion redshifts the distribution in the $p^z$ direction, thereby making it more anisotropic along the longitudinal direction.
+Different stages of the thermalization process are defined by the competition between the expansion that drives the system away from equilibrium and the collision terms that isotropize and equilibrate the system.